owlchester/kanka/resources/docs/1.0/locations.md

 #### Creating a Map Point

 To create a map point on a location, use the following endpoint.
+This feature is deprecated and usage of the maps entity is recommended.

 | Method | Endpoint| Headers |
 | :- |   :-   |  :-  |